di/vladiate/README.rst

       List of validators.
 Optional, defaults to the class variable `validators` if set, otherwise uses `EmptyValidator` for all fields.

+  :``row_validators=[]``:
+      List of row-level validators.
+Validators provided here operate on entire rows and can be used to define constraints that involve more than one field.
+Optional, defaults to the class variable `row_validators` if set, otherwise `[]`, which does not perform any row-level validation.

   :``delimiter=','``:
       The delimiter used within your csv source.
 Optional, defaults to `,`.